juansedev/Readme_template/README.md

 In this project, I reviewed the basic concepts about [BASH](https://www.gnu.org/software/bash/) (**Bourne Again SHell**).

-:black_nib:  Definition:
+:black_nib:  Definition Bash SHELL:

-> Bash is the GNU Project's shell.
-Bash is the Bourne Again SHell.
-Bash is an sh-compatible shell that incorporates useful features from the Korn > shell (ksh) and C shell (csh).
-It is intended to conform to the IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard.
-It offers functional improvements over sh for both programming and interactive use.
-In addition, most sh scripts can be run by Bash without modification.
+> Bash is a shell program.

+A shell program is typically an executable binary that takes commands that you type and (once you hit return), translates those commands into (ultimately) system calls to the Operating System API.

 ---
 ### :file_folder: Files / Directories